Meadows Fire .com / Flames of Injustice .com

 A few hours (~9:45pm) prior to the fire Ron went for coffee (mocha) and then went for well water at the Centerville church parking lot adjacent to the 200 S 200 E intersection.
 He reached forward to lift the 2.5 gallon water container filled with gas (left with him by the ex-family associate) out of the way to access his regular water bottles in the back of his truck.

 Under the exertion of lifting the approximately 15-lb container of gas, Ron’s defective pacemaker was shocking him and giving him spasm-inducing stress.
-Because of the pain and destabilizing effect caused from the pacemaker, his actions were not stable and because of the unsealable, insecure cap, he spilled a considerable amount of the container’s gasoline onto his pants, shoes and the parking lot asphalt.
+Because of the pain and destabilizing effect caused from the pacemaker, his actions were not stable; and because of the unsealable, insecure cap, he spilled a considerable amount of the container’s gasoline onto his pants, shoes and the parking lot asphalt.

 The location of Ron’s gasoline spill: approximately the center of the church parking lot.
 Other cars were parked close to the water well, so Ron parked away from the well.
 The gasoline spill damaged some of the asphalt, which damage was still recognizable for many months.